 - Ideal For: Producers looking to diversify their product portfolio from a single material stream, such as simultaneously producing coarse, medium, and fine grades of GCC.

-4. MBS Air Separator: The Reliable Coarse Solution
+4. MBS Air Separator

 Based on the time-tested mechanical air separator design, the MBS is a workhorse for dedusting and coarse particle separation